carlos-dubon/quantum/README.md

 5. Use `yarn prisma:migrate` to run migrations.
 The Prisma Data Proxy cannot run migrations on your database yet, so you must use your database connection string to do that.

 6. Use `yarn prisma:generate` to generate a Prisma Client compatible with the Prisma Data Proxy.

+7. Use `yarn prisma:studio` to launch a Prisma Data Studio in your browser that uses the Prisma Data Proxy.

+## GraphQL codegen

+Generate TypeScript types from your GraphQL schema and operations using `yarn generate`.

 ## Deploying to Vercel